janosh/pymatgen-2-paper/paper/main.typ

 Since 2011, #pmg has enabled both individual and high-throughput computational materials science efforts @ong_python_2013.
 It started as a central code in the Materials Project@jain_commentary_2013 and nowadays provides tools for setup and analysis of materials simulations, and interfaces to various materials science codes. #pmg stands out for its exceptionally broad range of analysis capabilities across elemental, compositional, crystallographic, and material property levels.
 The library has grown significantly through community efforts, adapting to expanding needs in the fields of materials informatics @butler_machine_2018 and computational materials science.
 Due to its broad capabilities, #pmg is used in diverse research areas spanning from battery materials to machine learning applications, as shown in @fig:mindmap.

-After more than 14 years of development, we review its evolution and impact, sharing challenges and solutions encountered during its growth.
+After more than 14 years of development, we review the evolution and impact of #pmg, sharing challenges and solutions encountered during its growth.
 We furthermore highlight factors that established #pmg as a cornerstone of materials science software.
 This retrospective could also serve as a guiding example for other community codes in the materials science domain.
 Lastly, we outline future developments.